Shane-Cotta/Code-Samples/README.md

 # BHRS
 Profession Code Development

-This Repo Acts as an ongoing effort of Created Tools and Innovations discovered and developed for public services.
+This Repo Acts as an ongoing effort of created tools and innovations discovered and developed for public services.